-All three languages will be taught throughout the school but not at the expense of a solid foundation in English.
+All three languages are taught throughout the school but not at the expense of a solid foundation in English.
 (See below)

 Will English standards be sacrificed if three languages are being taught not just one?

 Whilst it is our intention that children be confident communicators in three languages, we appreciate that English and literacy skills CANNOT be allowed to suffer because of this emphasis.
-Our Prep staff will be working closely with our main school English Department to ensure that, on leaving the Prep, English skills are as good (if not better) than similar aged monoglots.
+Our Prep staff working closely with our senior school English Department to ensure that, on leaving the Prep, English skills are as good (if not better) than similar aged monoglots.

 What happens after year 6?

-Our main school will accommodate pupils coming up through the Prep and they will be offered a curriculum which embraces and encourages their language skills.
+Our senior school accommodates pupils coming up through the Prep and they are offered a curriculum which embraces and encourages their language skills.
 It is fully expected pupils who have attended our Prep will be able to sit early GCSEs in Spanish and Welsh and possibly AS levels.
-There will be many opportunities within the school day to use the different languages thereby keeping them ‘alive’.
+There are many opportunities within the school day to use the different languages thereby keeping them ‘alive’.
 For children not staying on in Year 7, we would suggest exposure to Welsh and Spanish be continued and will be more than happy to assist families in accessing private language lessons if required.

 Will other subjects in the curriculum still be taught?

-All areas of the curriculum will be studied in line with recommendations from WAG and ESTYN.
+All areas of the curriculum are studied in line with recommendations from WAG and ESTYN.